Is it possible to change the name of an interface or site once it is created?

 To change the interface name and interface vhostname (end-user page url), submit a service request to Ask Technical Support.

-Please Note: Oracle Service Cloud Technical Support is not equipped to evaluate your site configuration and business practices and predict the impact of how renaming your site and/or interface name and interface vhostname may or may not impact your particular site.
+Please Note: Oracle B2C Service Technical Support is not equipped to evaluate your site configuration and business practices and predict the impact of how renaming your site and/or interface name and interface vhostname may or may not impact your particular site.
 They are also not able to provide a dedicated agent(s) to join bridge calls or monitor processes while a change is taking place.
 Should this level of support be needed, please engage Oracle Consulting and/or consider Oracle Cloud Priority Support.